Large values of cusp forms on GL(n): Statement of results

 We return to the existence of extremal eigenfunctions on compact Riemannian manifolds.
 For $M$ of negative curvature, one does not expect strong localisation behavior along Lagrangian submanifolds in phase space.
 For example, the quantum ergodicity theorem establishes the existence of a density $1$ subsequence of an orthonormal basis of eigenfunctions for $L^2(M)$ which do not localise on any proper subvariety of $T^*(M)$.

-Nevertheless, for non-compact Riemannian manifolds, there is a sense in which this non-localisation feature of negative curvature asymptotically fails near infinity (see also~\cite{Cianchi-Mazya:noncompact} for a different work in this direction).
-The idea is that if a cusp form $f$ on $\Gamma\backslash S$ is well-approximated by its Fourier-Whittaker expansion, then $f$ localizes where $W$ does.
-In particular, this is true of Hecke cusp forms on $\Gamma\backslash S_3$; the large values of $W$ in Theorem \ref{n=3 tau} created by their localization along $\Lambda$ then transfer to those of $f$.
-(This transfer principle from $W$ to $f$ is also used in the proof of Theorem \ref{th:gln}.)
+Nevertheless, for non-compact Riemannian manifolds, there is a sense in which this non-localisation feature of negative curvature asymptotically fails near infinity.
+Heuristically, if a cusp form $f$ on $\Gamma\backslash S$ is well-approximated by its Fourier-Whittaker expansion, then $f$ localizes where $W$ does.
+This is made rigorous using the method of~\cite{Temp:p-adic}.
+The large values of $W$ in Theorem \ref{cor:Pearcey} created by their localization along $\Lambda$ then transfer to those of $f$.